Authority: NC State and UNC-CH Provosts and Executive Vice Chancellors

 Reappointment, tenure and promotion criteria in the UNC-CH/NC State Department of Biomedical Engineering requires unequivocal evidence of excellence commensurate with the applicable professorial rank.
 Furthermore, each faculty member in the joint program is expected to make substantial contributions to the teaching missions.

 2.1 teaching and mentoring students,

 2.2 discovery of knowledge through discipline-guided inquiry,

 2.3 creative artistry and literature,

 2.4 technological and managerial innovation,

 2.5 extension and engagement with constituencies outside the university, and

 2.6 service in professional societies and within the universities and hospitals.

 The six realms recognize the richness and diversity of the means by which faculty contribute to the mission of the universities.
 While each faculty member may contribute through a different combination of realms, every faculty member is expected to give attention to how those contributions address the mission.
 It is understood that contributions in any realm may contribute to the mission areas.
-The manner in which various faculty members may demonstrate their contributions in these realms may vary widely, and the individual’s Statement of Mutual Expectations describes the realms in which the faculty member will focus and on which he/she will be evaluated.
+The manner in which various faculty members may demonstrate their contributions in these realms may vary widely, and the individual’s Statement of Faculty Responsibilities describes the realms in which the faculty member will focus and on which he/she will be evaluated.